WW2 Jobs with the lowest survival rates

 50% death chance

 Priority targets for enemy snipers were officers followed closely by any soldier of importance, which normally meant the ones that were setting up communications.
-If you weren’t laying wire or sitting in a small bunker on the front lines with a telephone, you would be in amongst a squad with a large field radio on your back so the commander can use it to send messages.
-Doing this job not only meant you’d often be right in the middle of the action, but you’d also be a high priority target for any enemy soldier that saw you.
+If you weren’t laying wire or sitting in a small bunker on the front lines with a telephone, you would be in amongst a squad with a large field radio on your back so the commander could use it to send messages.
+Doing this job not only meant you’d often be right in the middle of the action, but you’d also be a high-priority target for any enemy soldier who saw you.

 Kamikaze pilot